General Information

 Figure 2 shows the covered tribune.

-What are some possible reasons for placing the suspender near the free-end region?
+What are some possible reasons to connect the suspender near the free-end region?

 Would placing the back diagonal in a vertical position (external foundation required) be more efficient than connecting the diagonal to the RC structure?